 The second criticism stems from the first.
 The time of the world being a representation by the understanding, the term "succeeding" must therefore be replaced by "structuring", neutral in terms of time.

-The philosopher's understanding mischaracterizes the Subject's Mind
+The philosopher's language cannot properly describe the Subject's Mind